aaarf404/Recipe-Rating-Prediction/README.md

 * Do newer recipes have higher average ratings than older recipes?
 * Do recipes with certain ingredients (like chocolate, cheese, milk) tend to have a higher average rating than others?

-We are interested to explore if users have preferences over, for example, healthier recipes that has a lower calorie level, or if users have preferences over sweeter recipes (higher sugar level), etc. or recipes that are less healthy.
-So We decided to further explore the first question: What type of recipes (in terms of nutrition level) tend to have higher average ratings?
+We are interested to explore if users have preferences over, for example, healthier recipes that has a lower calorie level, or if users have preferences over sweeter recipes (higher sugar level), etc. So We decided to further explore the first question: ***What type of recipes (in terms of nutrition level) tend to have higher average ratings?***

-By exploring the relationship of nutrition level and average rating of each distinct recipe, we can see if people who uses food.com have a preference over food types, flavor (eg. sweeter with higher sugar levels or less sweet), or healthy level (eg. trying to eat less calorie, or less carbohydrates).
-This can be important as it will assist recipe contributors to learn about what their potential audiences prefer, and what they could dislike.
-And knowing the current trend or people's general favors can help recipe contributors to submit more recipes that fits more people's eating habits; and eventually this can be important for food.com users as they get to see more of their preferred food types recipes.
+By exploring the relationship of nutrition level and average rating of each distinct recipe, we can see if people who uses ['food.com'](https://food.com) have a preference over food types, flavor (eg. sweeter with higher sugar levels or less sweet), or healthy level (eg. trying to eat less calorie, or less carbohydrates).
+This can be important our audiences, as it will assist recipe contributors to learn about what their potential audiences prefer, and what they could dislike.
+Knowing the current trend or people's general favors provide helpful insights for recipe contributors to submit more recipes that fits more people's eating habits; and eventually this can be important for food.com users as they get to see more of their preferred food types recipes.